luxonis/depthai-hardware/docs/source/pages/FSYNC_Yadapter.rst

 This means that you can't directly daisy chain multiple OAK cameras (where one is the "FSYNC Host" and others are "FSYNC Peripherals"), but a an external 10V+ FSYNC signal is required, such as from a signal generator.

-**Future S2 OAK POE** devices (ETA Q1 2024) won't require external FSYNC signal, and will be able to daisy chain multiple cameras directly (as per :ref:`Getting Started` section).
+**Future S2 OAK POE** devices (ETA Q2 2024) won't require external FSYNC signal, and will be able to daisy-chain multiple cameras directly (as per :ref:`Getting Started` section).

 One could also use level shifter to convert 5V output (from "FSYNC Host device") to 10V.